dexmexter/dextervolkman.com/content/posts/arch_install.md

 ## Conclusion

 That it for now, at this point you can throw the server in a closet somewhere and start installing whatever special software you are planning to use with it.
-This particular server, `dv-storage` will be configured as a network work storage drive that will be used to hold Proxmox VHD's that all cluster nodes have access to.
+This particular server, `dv-storage` will be configured as a network storage drive that will be used to hold Proxmox VHD's that all cluster nodes have access to.

 [^1]: Most of the material in this post is ripped from the fantastic [arch linux installation